David Raya: 2024–25 season

 On 4 July, he completed his permanent move to Arsenal by signing a long-term contract.
-In the game against Aston Villa on 24 August, he made a stunning one-handed stop to keep out Ollie Watkins's close-range header, which would later win August 2024's Premier League Save of the Month award.
+In the game against Aston Villa on 24 August, he made a one-handed stop to keep out Ollie Watkins's close-range header, which was named that month's Premier League Save of the Month.

 On 19 September, he saved a penalty against Italian side Atalanta taken by Mateo Retegui and the rebound header, becoming the fourth Arsenal goalkeeper to save a penalty in the Champions League, after Richard Wright, Jens Lehmann and Łukasz Fabiański.
 In his post-match interview, Raya credited Arsenal's goalkeeping coach Iñaki Caña for the role he played in his double save against Atalanta.
 He was later voted as Arsenal's Player of the Month for September.
-On 27 December, Raya claimed a clean sheet against Ipswich Town, his 23rd in 50 Premier League games for the Gunners.
-In doing so, he broke David Seaman's record (22) set in 1993 for the most clean sheets kept by an Arsenal goalkeeper in his first 50 appearances for the club in the division.
-Raya secured a second consecutive Premier League Golden Glove, this time sharing the award jointly with Nottingham Forest goalkeeper Matz Sels, with 13 clean sheets.
+On 27 December, Raya claimed a clean sheet against Ipswich Town, his 23rd clean sheet in 50 Premier League games for Arsenal.
+In doing so, Raya broke David Seaman's record (22) set in 1993 for the most clean sheets kept by an Arsenal goalkeeper in his first 50 Premier League appearances.
+Raya went onto secure his second consecutive Premier League Golden Glove, sharing the award with Nottingham Forest goalkeeper Matz Sels, after both kept 13 clean sheets.

 2025–26 season

-On 13 September 2025, David Raya made his 100th appearance for Arsenal in a 3–0 home win against Nottingham Forest, also recording his 42nd clean sheet for the club.
+On 13 September 2025, Raya made his 100th appearance for Arsenal in a 3–0 home win against Nottingham Forest, also recording his 42nd clean sheet for the club.
+Later that year, on 4 November, Raya recorded a joint club-record eighth consecutive clean sheet and his 50th clean sheet overall in his 110th appearance for Arsenal during a 3–0 away victory over Slavia Prague, surpassing the mark previously set by Jimmy Ashcroft, who reached the milestone in 114 matches in 1903.

+On 4 May 2026, after his only challenger Gianluigi Donnarumma conceded against Everton, Raya was confirmed as at least a partial (later outright) winner of the 2025–26 Premier League Golden Glove, becoming only the fourth ever goalkeeper to win the award in three successive seasons, after Pepe Reina (Liverpool), Joe Hart (Man City) and Ederson (Man City).
+A day later, he kept his ninth clean sheet in the Champions League in a 1–0 victory over Atlético Madrid in the semi-final second leg, equalling the competition's record set by Sebastiano Rossi, Santiago Cañizares, Keylor Navas and Édouard Mendy.
+A few weeks later, on 18 May, he recorded his 19th league clean sheet in a 1–0 victory over Burnley, equalling the club record set by David Seaman in the 1993–94 and 1998–99 seasons.